gramineproject/gramine/Documentation/index.rst

 Contribute to Gramine
 ---------------------

 We encourage anyone who is interested to contribute to Gramine.
-We offer procedures and user groups that help you getting started.

-These articles contain helpful material for users who want to contribute to Gramine development.
+The below articles contain helpful material for prospective contributors:

 - :doc:`devel/contributing` - The Contributing to Gramine page outlines the procedures for performing pull requests, reviews, and regression tests.